onepiecehung/typescript-nodejs/README.md

 ## According to this article, the directory structure like this project is bad, consider it before using it and refer to it.

+The other version follow the structure in the article: [here](https://github.com/onepiecehung/typescript-nodejs-v2) :smile:

 # Disclaimer of all responsibility related to this project.

 # Typescript with Node.js